tobilg/GeoLocateURL/README.md

 Download the database from [http://geolite.maxmind.com/download/geoip/database/GeoLite2-Country.mmdb.gz](http://geolite.maxmind.com/download/geoip/database/GeoLite2-Country.mmdb.gz) and unzip the contents to the project's subfolder `db`

+### Install module dependencies

+Navigate to the folder where you checked out the project to in your console.
+Run `npm install`.
+The module `maxmind-db-reader` should be installed successfully.

 ### Run the WebService

 Navigate to the folder where you checked out the project to in your console.
-Run `node GeoLocateURL.js`.
+Run `npm start`.

-To access the WebService via a browser, use `http://localhost:3000/?url=http://www.google.com`.
+To access the WebService via a browser, use `http://localhost:8080/?url=http://www.google.com`.
 This will return something like

 ```javascript
 {